nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Actor: Admin**

+**Preconditions:** Admin is logged in (UG03).

 **MSS:**
-1. Admin logs in (UC03).
+1. Admin prompts the system to list all students' details.
-2. Sees list of all students with their respective details with their names.
+2. System returns a list of all students with their respective details with their names.

 Use case ends.